 - Start the instant pot in sauté mode and drizzle a couple of teaspoons of oil.
 As the oil heats up, add the cinnamon sticks, bay leaf, and cloves.
 Add the garlic and garlic and onions, and saute for 2 minutes.

-- Stir tomato paste, salt, and spices(turmeric, coriander powder, cumin powder, chili powder) with 2 tbsp water and stir them well.
+- Stir tomato paste, salt, and spices(turmeric, coriander powder, cumin powder, chili powder) with 2 tablespoon water and stir them well.

 - When the instant pot beeps, let the pressure release naturally.
 Add the tempered cumin seeds and Kasuri methi.
 Give it a good stir and garnish with cilantro.
 That's it!
 Serve it hot with steamed rice or roti.